LuciaGiagnolini12/FileSystem_to_BoDi/README.md

 # FileSystem_to_BoDi

-Python workflow for generating RDF knowledge graphs from born-digital archives according to the BoDi ontology.
+Python workflow for generating RDF knowledge graphs from born-digital archives according to the [Born-Digital Archive Ontology (BoDi)](http://w3id.org/bodi#), an extension of [Records in Contexts - Ontology (RiC-O)(https://www.ica.org/standards/RiC/ontology)].

 ## Overview

 Developed as part of Lucia Giagnolini's PhD research, this workflow translates the structure and metadata of born-digital archives into knowledge graphs, enabling structured querying and visualization through semantic web technologies.
 It aims to automate portions of the descriptive process for born-digital resources, thereby supporting curatorial and archival management activities.

-The system takes a directory (or a set of directories) as input and produces its RDF representation compliant with the **BoDi (Born-Digital Archive Ontology)** model.
-The resulting graph allows a semantic representation of the archive's hierarchy, provenance, and relationships among digital objects.
+The system takes a directory (or a set of directories) as input and produces its RDF representation compliant with the **BoDi** model.
+The resulting graph allows a semantic representation of the archive's hierarchy, metadata, provenance, and relationships among digital objects.

 For each phase of the workflow, a dedicated folder containing the corresponding Python scripts is included in this repository.